 - Diploma from a hospital school of nursing program

-- ASN or ADN from a nationally accredited college
+- ASN or ADN from an accredited college or

-- Nurses with Foreign education, equivalent recognized by NACES evaluator
+- Foreign education equivalent recognized by NACES evaluator

 Total tuition is $27,690.
 Final tuition will depend on the number of transfer credits awarded and whether those transfer credits fulfill mandatory course requirements.
 Receive 60 credits for ADN or nursing diploma and RN license.
 An additional 30 credits can be earned by demonstrating course equivalency or Life Experience Credits.
 The maximum number of transfer credits is 90.